 - Feeling the sniffles come on?
 Add some orange zest.

 - Need some digestive support?
 Throw in a dash of ginger or cardamom.

 - Don’t care about taste and just want those health gains?
 Turmeric or cayenne is where it’s at.

 - Just want your coffee to be delicious?
 Sprinkle in some salt or make iced coffee with vanilla ice cubes.

 However you choose to spice up your morning routine, a good cup of coffee always starts with the beans.
 Unfortunately, most commercially-sourced coffee beans are sprayed with pesticides, often contain mold, are over-roasted, and simply don’t taste that good.
 Not exactly a health-promoting drink.

 Kion Coffee is here to change the coffee game.
-Our beans are 100% Certified Organic, independent lab tested to be mold and mycotoxin free, and roasted to maximize antioxidant levels.
+Our beans are 100% Certified Organic; independent lab tested for mold, mycotoxins, and other contaminants; and roasted to maximize antioxidant levels.
 It’s truly crafted for health, AND it tastes amazing.
-Don’t just take our word for it: See what our customers are saying about Kion Coffee and grab your own bag today.